osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

 .. code:: bash

     # write a new QC rule for nanopore
+    # make sure you ADD this to your snakefile
     # Remember the data is .gz (double check that)
     rule qc_nanopore:
         input: